 The Health Systems Task Force has come together to set joint, minimum climate and sustainability targets for suppliers, to address emissions across the value chain and reduce the complexity of multiple asks for suppliers.

 Sector-first commitments to accelerate net-zero health systems

-Endorsement of commitments and action by health systems partners
+Endorsement of commitments and action by health systems strategic partners

 Through the SMI Health Systems Task Force, seven global pharmaceutical CEOs have aligned on sector-first commitments to achieve near-term emissions reduction and accelerate the decarbonisation of health systems.